 Wood roach nymph (0.5 inch)

-Wood cockroaches, also known as Pennsylvania wood roach, pine bugs, cedar bugs, are common outdoor/indoor dwelling insects native to North America and found throughout Ontario.
-Their normal habitat is moist woodland areas but they frequently become a household/cottage nuisance pest in Ontario Cottage Country particular around Georgian Bay, Muskoka, Lake of bays, and anywhere in Ontario cottage country.
+Wood cockroaches, also known as Pennsylvania wood roach, pine bugs and cedar bugs, are common outdoor and indoor dwelling insects native to North America and found throughout Ontario.
+Their normal habitat is moist woodland areas but they frequently become a cottage, home and business nuisance pest in Ontario's Cottage Country particular around Georgian Bay, Muskoka, Lake of bays, and anywhere in Ontario cottage country.

 Wood roaches are very similar in appearance to the common household cockroach called the American roach; flat, oval body, long antennae, spiny legs, chestnut brown color.
 However, wood roaches are slightly smaller, about 3/4 to 1 1/4 inch long, and the adults, especially the males, appear tan because of the color of their wings.
 Adults and large nymphs of the wood roach can be recognized by a pale, creamy white or transparent stripe on the outer edge on the thorax.
 The pale edge extends onto the first 1/3 of the front wings of the adults.
 Positive identification of small nymphs is more difficult and usually requires microscopic examination.